 Be sure to use sand that is safe for hamsters, and get an appropriate bowl that isn’t going to tip over.
 The last thing you need is sand and a sandy hamster spilling out all over the floor.

-All hamster breeds will sleep during the day.
+Hamsters are classified as nocturnal, though some species are mentioned to be potentially crepuscular.
+All hamsters will sleep during the day.
 Instead of interacting with them during the day, you should aim to interact with them at night as much as possible.
 Some owners will try and switch their hamster’s sleeping hours, but this isn’t really possible without damaging the health and happiness of the animal.

 We highly recommend allowing the hamster to sleep as much as they want during the day.
 Clean their tank and play with them in the evening or early morning hours before they’ve gone to sleep.